JaromirIhln/Book.Api/README.md

   * `DELETE /api/books/{id}` - Delete a book
 ## License
 ---
-This project is open source and available under the [MIT License] (MIT License).
+This project is open source and available under the ([MIT License](https://opensource.org/licenses/MIT)).